top of page

 From this we can learn two insights:

 1. Information presented in social media feeds is not accurate, despite being preferred by the population over articles.
 UnconventionalRD: "Social media also moves a lot faster than blogging.
 You post something, people see it, and you start getting engagement and feedback almost immediately."
 1.1.
-However, despite the masssive userbase invovled, many social media posts lack sources, as there are less/no consequences for individual people posting information on social media before veryfing it, thus increasing the spread of misinformation over these popular platforms.
+However, despite the masssive userbase invovled, many social media posts lack sources, as there are less/no consequences for individual people posting information on social media before veryfing it.
+Thus, they increase the spread of misinformation over these popular platforms.

 In society in general, it is a bigger thing to convert to another religion than it is to subscribe to a different philosophy or philosopher.
 It's because religion is usually more dominant in one's life than one's thoughts are, as religion often comes with a greater sence of identity, both individually, collectively, and in some cases, nationally.